 \subsection{RQ2: Impact of Multi-Mutation}

-Here, we present a comparison between static and dynamic CRUXEval and CodeNet benchmarks based on multi-mutation, as shown in \cref{tab:multi_performance}.
+Here, we present a comparison between static and dynamic CRUXEval and CodeNet benchmarks based on multi-mutation, as shown in \Cref{tab:multi_performance}.
 By combining different mutation methods, the results show some new variations compared to using a single mutation method.
 We will explain these changes in detail below.

 \textbf{\textit{Drastic Performance Drop.}} From the table, it can be observed that the performance drop caused by multi-mutation is more significant than that of a single mutation.
 On CRUXEval, the performance drop can reach \textit{as high as 20\% or even close to 30\%}.
 On CodeNet, many models incur \textit{30\% to 50\%} performance drop.
-This indicates that our method achieves even better results when applied in combination.

-\textbf{\textit{Ranking Changes.}} In \cref{tab:cnet_performance}, although the absolute performance of the models has declined, the relative ranking changes are not significant.
-However, after using multi-mutation, the relative rankings of the models have undergone observable changes.
+These phenomena indicate that our method achieves even better results when applied in combination. \textbf{\textit{Ranking Changes.}} In \Cref{tab:cnet_performance}, although the absolute performance of the models has declined, the relative ranking changes are not significant.
+However, after applying multi-mutation, the relative rankings of the models have undergone observable changes.
 For example, in the CodeNet benchmark, the rankings of the three models from the Qwen2.5-Coder series experienced significant changes.
 The original ranking \textit{is 32B \textgreater 14B \textgreater 7B}, but after applying the FUV method, the ranking \textit{becomes 14B \textgreater 32B \textgreater 7B}, and with the AUV method, the ranking \textit{shifts to 7B \textgreater 14B \textgreater 32B}.
 These ranking changes also suggest that, when using the original static benchmark, the inference performance of these models might not have been accurately evaluated due to issues like data contamination.
 Additionally, the CodeNet Benchmark was released in January 2024, while the data collection for Qwen2.5-Coder was completed by February 2024.
 Our results indicate that some models may be implicitly affected by the data contamination issue.